 - What are the risks of pharmaceutical research involving children?

 - Is it acceptable to expose a sick child to the risks of a medical study for the future benefit of the affected patient group?

 - Do we need more information about paediatric studies and do we need better care?

-Following introductory presentations on the latest amendments to pharmaceutical legislation, their implementation in practice and ethically relevant considerations, the above questions were discussed on the podium and in dialogue with the audience.
+Following introductory presentations on the latest amendments to pharmaceutical legislation, their implementation in practice and ethically relevant considerations, the above questions will be discussed on the podium and in dialogue with the audience.
 The German Ethics Council aims to raise public awareness of the topic “pharmaceutical research with children” and to contribute to the education of affected parents.